European 5G scoreboard

 Sources: Data on subscriber numbers and base stations were collected from various sources including regulator announcements.

-Chart: Assigned 5G spectrum in international markets (EU data represents average spectrum assigned)
+Chart: Authorised 5G spectrum in international markets

 USA data shows all spectrum made available to mobile operators by the FCC.
 Not all of this spectrum will have been sold to operators so the final amount of spectrum assigned to operators may be slightly lower.